DanielRJohnson/danielrjohnson.github.io/content/posts/mysite.md

 like this to be too restrictive and not transferable, but Hugo has really impressed me.

+Along with this, I am currently working on hosting this on GitHub Pages.
+One day I might write a full-blown thesis on my disenchantment with monetized hosting platforms, but for now it is suffice to say that I love the convenience of just pushing my code and having it automatically reflect on the hosted site.

 ## Proverbial Gunshot
 That being said, this is my site's very own **"Hello, World!"**